-Bridge tolls supply the majority of the District's operating revenue and, as envisioned by the District's enabling legislation, that revenue is dedicated to both Bridge operations and those expenses the District incurs in the operation and maintenance of the Golden Gate Bridge and the District's Bus and Ferry services.
-Traditionally, about half of all toll revenue goes to transit operations.
+Bridge tolls supply the majority of the District's operating revenue and, as envisioned by the District's enabling legislation, that revenue is dedicated to both Bridge capital projects and those expenses the District incurs in the operation and maintenance of the Golden Gate Bridge and the District's Bus and Ferry services.
+In recent pre-pandemic years, about half of all toll revenue went to fund transit operations.
 In addition to operating funding, the Bridge and Transit facilities require funds for capital projects (maintenance, repair, and improvements).
 Since the start of the pandemic, the District has experienced fewer Bridge crossings than in prior years because commuters have yet to return to work in San Francisco at pre-pandemic levels, resulting in reduced commuter travel.
 Currently, the District has 80-85% of pre-Covid traffic with commute hours down almost 30%.
-This is a loss of \$25 to \$30 million dollars a year, which is up to a quarter of the Bus and Ferry systems' pre-Covid budget.
+This is a loss of \$25 to \$30 million dollars a year, which is up to a quarter of the Bus and Ferry systems' pre-Covid budgets.

-The District was able to secure COVID emergency one-time federal funding to make up for this lost revenue in the transit service budgets, allowing the District to reverse planned employee layoffs and fund those transit services that were in demand.
+The District was able to secure one-time federal COVID relief funding to make up for this lost revenue in the transit service budgets, allowing the District to reverse planned employee layoffs and fund those transit services that were in demand.
 The District has been fiscally responsible in carefully monitoring the level of transit demand, setting transit service levels to serve that demand, and keeping expenses as low as possible in order to stretch one-time federal funding over the last four years.
 The one-time federal funding will be fully expensed by the end of June 2024.

-Historically, the revenue goal for a toll increase plan was based on reducing the majority of the projected shortfall as shown in the District's annual financial projection.
-Due to the pandemic's impact on the demand for transit services, toll and fare revenue have been reduced, and therefore it is unlikely that a toll increase will address the majority of the projected shortfall.
-The purpose of the Finance-Auditing Committee's discussion at its December meeting will be to provide the staff guidance on how much of the shortfall should be reduced by the toll increase options.
+Historically, the revenue goal for a toll increase plan was based on reducing the majority of the projected shortfall as shown in the District's annual financial projection (described above).
+Due to the pandemic's lingering impacts on travel in the Golden Gate Corridor (Bridge, Bus and Ferry), toll and transit fare revenues are less than before the pandemic, and therefore it is unlikely that a new toll increase will address the majority of the projected shortfall.